filosoho/be-pg-theme-parks-2/README.md

 Now that we should have some rides data stored in our database, you can complete the `selectRidesByParkId` function in `models/rides.js`.

-> _Although we've just gone through all the effort of converting the `park_name`s to `park_id`s, it turns out our clients will want the names to be sent to them._ :woman_facepalming:

 ---